thunderbird/send-suite/README.md

 pnpm dev
 ```

-## Important note about .env.sendbackend

-We generate this file from your local .env file to build the docker container for development.
-You don't need to modify this file directly as it will be overwritten every time you run `pnpm dev`.

 ### Troubleshooting

 If you're having any issues with docker (ex: no memory left, or volumes do not contain expected files), prune docker and rebuild containers from scratch: